This is our detailed review of the AMD powered Asus ROG Zephyrus G16 GA605W series of all-purpose portable laptops.

 These aside, the Zephyrus G16 is a well-built and practical design, with a good grip on the desk, friendly edges, strong hinges, and plenty of ports lined on the edges.

 A particularity for this AMD series is the USB-C 4.0 port on the left edge, replacing the Thunderbolt 4.0 port offered on the Intel models.
 Other than that, the ports are the same between the two lineups, with USB-A, USB-C, HDMI, audio jack, and a full-size card reader.
-USB-C ports are placed on both sides and both allow for charging, although for full performance you’re supposed to plug in the main charger at the back of the right edge.
+USB-C ports are placed on both sides and both allow for charging, although for full performance you’re supposed to plug in the main charger at the back of the left edge.

 Keyboard and touchpad